arunelectrosoft/arunelectrosoft/blogContents/_Projects/Jekyll/LearningJekyll-Setup.md

 published: true
 ---

-### what is Jekyll ?
+### What is Jekyll?
-It is a static website ( website using plain html) generator.
+It is a static website (website using plain HTML) generator.
-Jekyll will help to create website and push to github pages.
+Jekyll will help to create a website and push it to GitHub Pages.

-### JEKYLL Installation on Local PC.
+### Jekyll Installation on Local PC
-Jekyll Installation is very simple.
-Refer to <b> <a href="https://jekyllrb.com/docs/" > JEKYLL DOCUMENTATION </a> </b>
+Jekyll installation is very simple.
+Refer to <b><a href="https://jekyllrb.com/docs/">JEKYLL DOCUMENTATION</a></b>

 Step 1: Install Ruby
 Step 2: Execute following commands in the command prompt, at the location desired project folder.